Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Discussion

-{\it Discussion}.
 We now discuss the implications of these results.
-We first note that kinematic viscosity of liquids at the minimum in Eqs. (\ref{nu1}) and (\ref{nu10}) does not contain the electron charge setting the energy of electromagnetic interactions and viscosity (the charge cancels out, as does the inter-particle separation) and depends on the particle mass only \cite{sciadv}.
+We first note that kinematic viscosity of liquids at the minimum $\nu_m$ in Eq. (\ref{nu0}) does not depend on the electron charge setting the energy of electromagnetic interactions in liquids and the inter-particle separation.
+These two parameters cancel out in the calculation involving the Rydberg energy and Bohr radius \cite{sciadv}.
+Another way to see why the charge and inter-particle separation do not feature in $\nu_m$ is to recall that $\nu_m\propto Ea^2$, where $E$, the characteristic energy of electromagnetic interaction, can be written as $E=\frac{\hbar^2}{2m_ea^2}$ using the uncertainty principle and observe that $\nu_m$ depends on particle mass only \cite{sciadv}.
 This implies that $\nu_m$ applies to systems with different types of inter-particle interactions and distances.

-This is consistent with $\nu$ estimated from the uncertainty relation in Eqs. (\ref{uncert1}) and (\ref{uncert2}) which depend on particle mass only.
-For this reason, the crude estimation of QGP viscosity in Eq. (\ref{nuqgp1}), where we used the uncertainty relation and the nucleon density to approximate the QGP density, gives the same result as for liquid hydrogen at the minimum in Eq. (\ref{uncert2}).
-This intriguingly implies that useful insights into dynamical and transport properties of the QGP can be gained using the concepts from condensed matter systems such as ordinary liquids, despite different interactions and different underlying fundamental theory such as QCD in QGP.
+We also observe that Eq. (\ref{nuqgp1}) with $m=m_p$ gives the same result for the liquid hydrogen at the viscosity minimum and for the QGP.
+This intriguingly implies that useful insights into dynamical and transport properties of the QGP can be gained using the concepts from condensed matter systems such as ordinary liquids, despite different interactions and different fundamental theory governing the QGP.

 Second, the similarity of the kinematic viscosity of liquids at the minimum and $\nu_{\rm QGP}^{exp}$ implies similar flow dynamics.
 In the non-relativistic case, the shear velocity field is governed by Navier-Stokes equation $\rho\frac{Dv}{Dt}=\eta\nabla^2v$, which depends on $\nu=\frac{\eta}{\rho}$ only. $\nu$ also features in the Reynolds number, which governs the dynamical similarity of flows.
 In the relativistic hydrodynamics relevant to the QGP, the dynamics of shear modes comes from the conservation of the stress energy tensor \cite{Kovtun:2012rj}: $ \partial_\mu T^{\mu\nu}=0$, resulting in the diffusive motion for the shear modes as $\omega_s=-iD_sk^2$, with the difference that in the relativistic case $D_s=\frac{\eta}{\epsilon+p}$ rather than $D_s=\frac{\eta}{\rho}$.
 As discussed above, the two diffusion constants are approximately similar in the range of QGP parameters.
-This points to the universality of $D_s$ in terms of its applicability to both relativistic and non-relativistic systems as discussed earlier \cite{Hartnoll:2014lpa}.
-We will revisit this point below.